Companion Care in Fort Worth, TX

 Joint Commission Accreditation for Non-Clinical Services

-Joint Commission accreditation requires rigorous standards for caregiver screening (background checks, reference verification, competency evaluation), training (orientation, ongoing education, safety protocols), supervision (regular check-ins, performance evaluation, care plan adherence), and quality improvement (incident reporting, client satisfaction measurement, corrective action).
+Joint Commission accreditation requires rigorous standards for caregiver screening (background checks, reference verification, competency evaluation), training (orientation, ongoing education, safety protocols), supervision (regular check-ins, performance evaluation, care plan adherence), and quality improvement.
 These standards apply to every caregiver we deploy, whether they are a registered nurse performing IV therapy or a companion caregiver preparing lunch and playing cards.

 How Companion Care Works with Other Services

-• Skilled nursing + companion care: A registered nurse visits twice weekly for wound care and clinical monitoring, while a companion caregiver provides daily social engagement, meal preparation, and medication reminders
+- Skilled nursing + companion care: A registered nurse visits twice weekly for wound care and clinical monitoring, while a companion caregiver provides daily social engagement and meal preparation

-• Nutrition support + companion care: Companion caregivers prepare meals according to physician-directed dietary plans, turning meal preparation into a social activity that encourages appetite and adequate nutrition
+- Nutrition support + companion care: Companion caregivers prepare meals according to physician-directed dietary plans, turning meal preparation into a social activity

-• 24-hour care: When needs progress beyond a few hours of daily companion care, BrightStar Care provides continuous coverage that includes both companion support and personal or skilled care around the clock
+- 24-hour care: When needs progress beyond a few hours of daily companion care, BrightStar Care provides continuous coverage

 Communities We Serve for Companion Care